 -

 Ada is a platform that’s all about creating a chatbot experience that perfectly matches your brand's voice and personality.
-It’s built for companies that want to automate a high percentage of their customer conversations while keeping everything on-brand.
-Ada is good at managing a large volume of chats and has a no-code builder that’s easy for non-technical folks to use.
+It’s built for companies that want to automate a high percentage of their customer conversations while keeping everything consistent.
+Ada is good at managing a large volume of chats and has a no-code builder.

 Pros: